dbt1/buildenv-closed/README.md

 ```

 ## Update the meta layer repositories
-Execution of init script will update the meta layers.
-Of corse you can update your meta-layer repositories manually.
+Execution of init script will update the yocto poky-x.x repository to the required yocto release and will updating the included local meta layers to  current
+state of remote repositories.
+Of corse you can update and modyify your local meta-layer for meta-neutrino and machine layers repositories manually.
+The update routines will stash uncommitted changes or will rebase your local commits to new remote changes, but conflicts are possible.
+In this case you must solve manually.
+Please do not modify the Yocto-sources!
+This is not recommended by the Yocto-Team.
+Do it only if you know what you do!

 Note: Your config files will be untouched.
 New or adapted config options are not considered.
 Please check your configuration if required.